 Mutual aid steps in to fill the gaps where overburdened nonprofits and federal assistance programs cannot.
 During the pandemic, ad hoc communities emerged from Facebook Groups and Google Docs to meet the pressing needs of isolated seniors, undocumented migrants, and others who may have nowhere else to default.
 Here are some options for how to help grassroots support systems connecting local volunteers with their neighbours in Montreal.

-Bonjour Parc-Ex: This mutual aid group is assisting Montreal’s Parc Ex residents to coordinate food delivery for seniors and families who are self-isolating or in financial need.
+Bonjour Parc-Ex: This mutual aid group assists Montreal’s Parc-Ex residents in coordinating food delivery for seniors and families who are self-isolating or in financial need.

-Solidarity Across Borders: A mutual aid fund to cover the urgent costs of food, medication, and shelter for migrants and refugees.
+Solidarity Across Borders: A mutual aid fund that covers the urgent costs of food, medication, and shelter for migrants and refugees.